The Selfish Giant

 The beautiful costumes of the puppets, especially the spooky figures of Hail, The North Wind, Lady Snow, and Mr Frost, who haunt the giant’s garden during the long winter of his tyranny, added to the ghostly atmosphere, and when the giant dies and joins the boy from the apple tree in heaven, the blossom drifting onto his enormous fallen head neither patronised nor scared the young audience.
 A perfectly balanced performance!

-Background to the making of
+Background to the making of The Selfish Giant

 In January 2007 I began producing The Selfish Giant.
 It took a while to settle on a script that I was happy with and went through a lot of drafts and collaboration with several people.